 Traditionally, one way to ensure your endpoints are protected is to keep them current with the latest Windows updates.
 That’s been a fact of life for as long as I can remember.
 Unfortunately, the facts of life have been changing.

 The Windows 10 rollout introduced its Windows as a Service feature, which delivers updates twice a year along with the monthly “Patch Tuesday” updates.
 This change in how Microsoft delivers software updates has created a lot of frustration for admins.

 Just this year, Microsoft halted the July and October updates after problems were identified after the initial rollout.
 July’s update had problems with the .NET framework that broke SQL Server, Skype for Business, Exchange Server and other enterprise applications.
 October’s update caused blue screens of death — and deleted files from hard drives without warning.

-Ars Technica posted an excellent article about the problems inherent in the Windows as a Service development process.
+Ars Technica posted an excellent article about the problems inherent in the Windows as a Service development process and cloud endpoint security.
 Not surprisingly, the issues seem to be rooted in processes that were created when Microsoft was delivering new versions of software every three years or so.
 Take time to read this article for a much deeper understanding of the situation.